meet dr liz

 I am fascinated about the impact of trauma and illness can have on the brain and body.
 I enjoy integrating complex concepts to share in accessible and applicable ways with different audiences.
 I have had the privilege to share my work with a wider audience in various publications.

-Due for release in Spring 2025, chapter 12 in Stephen Porges & Karen Onderko’s new book Safe and Sound: A Polyvagal Approach for Connection, Change, and Healing published by Sounds True, describes in detail my SSP work with a Parkinson’s disease client, Frank, and includes insights from Dr Porges.
+Published in Spring 2025 by Sounds True, Chapter 12 of Safe and Sound: A Polyvagal Approach for Connection, Change, and Healing by Dr. Stephen Porges and Karen Onderko details my SSP work with a client, Frank, who has Parkinson’s Disease, and includes insights contributed by Dr. Porges.

 In 2021 I was a guest on the SSP Podcast in Australia, ‘Listening and Connection Skills for Remote Delivery’ in which I discussed my SSP work with trauma clients.

-I shared my pioneering SSP work with my first Parkinson’s disease client in a video presentation with Dr Porges at the PVI annual conference in 2021.
+In 2021, I shared my pioneering SSP work with a Parkinson’s Disease client in a video presentation alongside Dr. Porges at the Polyvagal Institute annual conference.

 I advised the clinical team, led by Jenny Spencer in Indiana.
-USA, involved in a Controlled Trial led by Dr Jacek Kolacz, to evaluate the impact of using SSP in trauma therapy – the paper is currently in the pre-publication stage.
+USA, involved in a Controlled Trial led by Dr Jacek Kolacz, to evaluate the impact of SSP in trauma therapy, The paper is currently in the pre-publication stage.

 Parkinson's Disease